 Check Your Internet Plan

 Another way to check your internet plan is by downloading a random file from the internet.
-However (ever wondered why is my download speed so slow when I have fast internet?), if you go that route, be aware:
+However (ever wondered why my download speed is so slow when I have fast internet?), if you go that route, be aware:

 - Speed test results and speeds given by your internet service provider are in Mbps (megabits per second).